 Location: Steelhead Valhalla Lodge is located on the Sustut River in Northern British Columbia roughly 50 minutes northeast of Smithers by aircraft.

 Anglers depart the lodge at 8:30 AM, have a streamside lunch at 1:00 PM and return to the lodge at 5:30 PM.
-The Sustut River fishes well with dry flies especially before October 1st.
+The Sustut River fishes well with dry flies, especially before October 1st.
 After late September the river cools quickly and warm clothing and bootfoot waders are recommended.
 Spey anglers fly fish a wide range of tips from type 3 through type 8 as well as T14.
-12-20 pound maxima is used, as Sustut River steelhead are large.
-Many seasons the steelhead average near 14 pounds with steelhead over 30 pounds landed each season.
+12 to 20 pound maxima is used, as Sustut River steelhead are large.
+Many seasons the steelhead average around 14 pounds; steelhead over 30 pounds are landed each season.
 The Sustut River mandates single barbless hooks and all steelhead must be released unharmed.

 Fishery: The Sustut River is a wilderness jewel that is largely unknown except among a core group of steelhead fly fishers that return to the river on an annual basis hoping to crack the magic 30 pound mark.
 The Sustut River has several advantages, no crowds, clear water (it is generally the last river to blow out) and large steelhead built for a long cold winter.